sabine1643/cuci-detector/README.md

 After downloading:

 1. Unzip the file.
 2. Place the extracted GeoPackage beside `app.R`, or upload it manually through the Shiny interface.
+Uploading through the interface may fail because the file is large.
 3. If needed, rename the extracted file to:

 ```text